varuncj02/hackutd-VIII/README.md

-# hackutd VIII
+# *title tbd*
- Github repo for Hack UTD VIII

 ## Objective
-> Title is a mobile app to guide students to and from different buildings in an easy, straightforward manner
+> *title* is a mobile app to guide students to and from different buildings in an easy, straightforward manner

 ## Minimum Viable Product (MVP)
 - Users can designate a destination building to navigate towards